Understanding Excavation Requirements for Pavers

 Crushed Stone is a popular option because it offers excellent drainage and compacts well, providing a sturdy base.

 Sand: Often used on top of crushed stone, sand helps create a smooth, even surface for the pavers.
-Ensure you use coarse sand for better stability.
+Make sure you use coarse sand for better stability.

 Stone Dust: This can be an alternative to sand.
 Stone dust compacts well but can cause drainage issues if not applied correctly.